Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: Dynamically Modulated Waveguide Arrays

-\paragraph{Dynamically Modulated Waveguide Arrays--} While the previous results already give a hint of the potential of modulated waveguides as a tool to control the spectrum of broadband light pulses, we are now going to see how the modulation of CWAs can capitalize on topological photonics effects to increase the robustness of the spectral manipulation.
-To this purpose, let us now consider a 1D array of identical waveguides distributed along the $x$-direction separated by a constant distance $d$ (fig.\ref{fig:fig3}a).
+While the previous results already give a hint of the potential of modulated waveguides as a tool to control the spectrum of broadband light pulses, we are now going to see how the modulation of CWAs can capitalize on topological photonics effects to increase the robustness of the spectral manipulation.

+To this purpose, let us now include a physical dimension in the model: consider a 1D array of identical waveguides distributed along the $x$-direction separated by a constant distance $d$ (fig.\ref{fig:fig3}a).
 For a sonic modulation propagating at an angle $\theta$ with respect to the waveguide axis, the dynamical modulation can be written in terms of the $\ell$-th waveguide position $x_\ell = \ell d$ as $\Delta n_\ell(z, t) = 2b\cos(k_m^z z + k_m^x \ell d -\omega_m t)\,,$ where $k_m^z = k_m\cos(\theta)$ and $k_m^x = k_s\sin(\theta)$ are, respectively, the longitudinal and orthogonal components of the modulation wavevector with respect to the waveguides axis.
-Analogous calculations with respect to the single waveguide case (see the Supplemental Materials \footnote{Supporting Informations available online} for details of the derivation) lead to the following set of propagation equations for the modal amplitude in the $\ell$-th waveguide at frequency $\omega$